 - Modal orientation: - Air logistics parks, such as Memphis Airport; Alliance Airport in Fort Worth, Texas; Hong Kong International Airport; Schiphol Airport in The Netherlands; Frankfurt Main Airport; and Changi Airport in Singapore. - Port logistics parks, such as Rotterdam in The Netherlands; Elizabeth, New Jersey; Los Angeles-Long Beach area; Singapore Port; Dubai Maritime City; etc. - Rail logistics parks, such as BNSF Logistics Park-Chicago; and the Union Pacific in Dallas.
-These are built around large intermodal facilities. - Trucking is the ultimate distribution mode used by parks dominated by other modes of transport.
-"Pure" trucking logistics hubs usually serve urban areas or supplement industrial clusters dominated by various industries.
-Freestanding trucking parks typically serve a short radius of about 100 miles.
+These are built around large intermodal facilities. - Trucking logistics parks typically do not exist in isolation since trucking is the ultimate distribution modes used by parks dominated by other modes of transport.
+Trucking logistics hubs usually serve urban areas or supplement industrial clusters dominated by various industries.
+Free-standing trucking parks typically serve a short radius of about 100 miles.